KrishnarajT/IP-Project-Youtube-Video-Downloader/README.md

 15. Makes use of OOP concepts like multitasking, parallel processing, modularity and polymorphism to work efficiently.

-# Dependencies
+# Dependencies and System Requirements

- > Active Connection to internet while running the program
+1. Active Connection to internet while running the program
+2. Minimum of a x64 or x86 computer
+3. 100 MB RAM, 200 MB Free Storage Space
+4. Monitor Resolution - 1280x720p

 # Installation